Poinsettia Bowl: 2005–2016

-It was announced, starting with the 2008 season, and continuing through 2009, if the Pac-10 does not have enough bowl-eligible teams to send one to the Poinsettia Bowl (a contractual obligation), the game's organizers reserved the right to select a WAC team to take the Pac-10 team's place.

-The 2008 game matched the No. 11 TCU Horned Frogs of the Mountain West Conference against the No. 9 Boise State Broncos the Western Athletic Conference champion; TCU won, 17–16.
-Boise State replaced the representative from the Pac-10, since it did not have any extra bowl-eligible teams to spare for this game.
+It was announced that, starting with the 2008 season and continuing through 2009, if the Pac-10 did not have enough bowl-eligible teams to send one to the Poinsettia Bowl (a contractual obligation), the game's organizers reserved the right to select a team from the Western Athletic Conference (WAC).
+The 2008 game matched the No. 11 TCU Horned Frogs of the Mountain West Conference against the No. 9 Boise State Broncos, the WAC champion; TCU won, 17–16.
+Boise State received a berth as the Pac-10 did not have sufficient bowl-eligible teams for this game.
 The game garnered a 3.74 national television rating on ESPN, the bowl's most watched game ever and the highest rated pre-Christmas game ever on the all-sports network.

-The 2009 game matched the No. 23 Utah Utes against the California Golden Bears; Utah won, 37–27.

-The 2010 game matched the San Diego State Aztecs against the Navy Midshipmen.
-San Diego State won 35–14.
-That year's attendance was 48,049.

-Louisiana Tech and TCU received and accepted bids to participate in the 2011 game, which TCU won 31–24.
-TCU's participation was somewhat unexpected as they missed out on a third straight BCS Bowl by a single national rank position, ranked 17th in the nation.
-Had they been ranked No. 16 they would have automatically qualified for their third straight BCS Bowl appearance following their 21–19 victory over the Big Ten Conference champion Wisconsin Badgers in the 2011 Rose Bowl and their 17–10 loss to Boise State in the 2010 Fiesta Bowl.
+Louisiana Tech and TCU received and accepted bids to participate in the 2011 game, which TCU won, 31–24.
+TCU's participation was somewhat unexpected as they missed out on a third straight Bowl Championship Series (BCS) bowl invitation by a single national rank position, as they finished their regular season ranked 17th in the nation.

+Hiatus

 On January 25, 2017, the San Diego Bowl Game Association announced plans to eliminate the Poinsettia Bowl and focus solely on the Holiday Bowl.
+The Poinsettia Bowl remained on hiatus through 2025.

+2026–present

+In April 2026, if was announced that the bowl would once again be resumed, beginning with the 2026–27 bowl season.
+While initially seeming that the bowl would pit the Pac-12 champion against the Mountain West champion, it was announced the following month that the revived Poinsettia Bowl would pit the Pac-12 champion against a legacy member from the "old" Pac-12, which after conference realignment included teams dispersed across the Big Ten, Big 12, and ACC.
+The CW was named the bowl's official broadcast partner.